Art | Community | Systems

 If you are interested in hearing from any of my references, can you please send me an email at jenniferhoban.jh@gmail.com and I will provide you with relevant details as soon as I am able.

-Additionally, feel free to message me on LinkedIn and Instagram, if you are looking for more information.
+Additionally, feel free to message me on LinkedIn and Instagram, if you are looking for more information about me.